The Schingoethe Library and Artifact Viewing Room

-The Schingoethe Library contains numerous materials and resources made available to students, scholars and the general public interested in learning more about the topics surrounding Native Americans.
+The Schingoethe Library contains numerous materials and resources made available to students, scholars, and the general public interested in learning more about the topics surrounding Native Americans.
 This includes the following:

-- Books - topics include psychology, sociology, religion, history, art, and literature
+- Books - Topics include psychology, sociology, religion, history, art, and literature

-- Periodicals - includes magazines and scholarly journals
+- Periodicals - Includes magazines and scholarly journals

 - The Montgomery Gift and Archive

-Please note: these materials and resources are non-circulating.
+Please note: These materials and resources are non-circulating.
 However, the books and periodicals are available for viewing and note-taking.
 A photocopier may be used upon request.

 The Schingoethe Center holds in its collections original historical books no longer in print.
 Written by white explorers, military personnel, and settlers, these materials describe their impressions of, and encounters with, Native Americans in the nineteenth century.
 As the vast majority of American Indians left behind no materials written in the English language, white writers' reports and publications, however expurgated and influenced by prevailing notions of race and culture, form a large part of the available primary resource materials pertaining to this subject and period.

-The archived material from the Montgomery gift features official United States Department of the Interior - Office of Indian Affairs (DOI/OIA) documents.
-Included are written correspondence between Roland F. Thompson and the DOI/OIA administration, conveying interaction and activity amongst American Indian students and families from early 1930s through the late 1940s.
+The archived material from the Montgomery Gift features official United States Department of the Interior - Office of Indian Affairs (DOI/OIA) documents.
+Included are written correspondence between Roland F. Thompson and the DOI/OIA administration, conveying interaction and activity amongst American Indian students and families from the early 1930s through the late 1940s.

-The Montgomery gift was made in honor of Mr. and Mrs. Roland and Elsena Thompson.
+The Montgomery Gift was made in honor of Mr. and Mrs. Roland and Elsena Thompson.

 - The museum's books circulate to Aurora University faculty, students, and staff only.